Mcginnis8/cheapCruiseFinder-withMap/README.md

 # Cheap Cruise Finder with Map:
-Python app that displays cheapest cruises by day, maps their routes, and provides information on them including links to buy.
+Python app that displays the cheapest cruises by day, maps their routes and provides information on them including links to buy.

 # Dark UI with OpenStreetMap
 ![Screenshot2](Screenshot_2.png)